Cost of Installing a Downstairs Toilet

 Supply Cost Only

-When installing a downstairs toilet, you may want to purchase your own furnishings and fittings to reduce the overall cost.
+When installing a downstairs toilet, you may want to purchase your own furnishings and fittings to reduce the overall toilet installation cost.
 This could include everything from toilets, sinks, taps, towel tailings and flooring.
 Below are the average costs for medium-quality supply products:

 Products Avg.
 Cost